simbadltd/k6-expect/README.md

 &nbsp;
 <img src="./badges/coverage-jest coverage.svg">

-k6 library that simplifies writing tests in a functional way by providing a simple and [jest](https://jestjs.io/)-like syntax for expectations.
+k6 library that simplifies writing tests in functional way by providing a simple and [jest](https://jestjs.io/)-like syntax for expectations.

 ## Usage